 Before you schedule an appointment, you should know that all-porcelain crowns are more expensive than porcelain-fused-to-medal crowns.
 And in the case of the back molars that bear the full pressure of chewing, it can sometimes be desirable to choose the added strength of porcelain-fused-to-metal crowns.

-You can discuss these and other considerations with Dr. Murphree by scheduling a complimentary consultation or a full first appointment.
-Please call our office or visit our request an appointment page.
+You can discuss these and other considerations with Dr. Murphree by calling our office or visiting our request an appointment page.
+We will help you find the best time for a brief complimentary consultation, so you can get to know us, or a full exam.